ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Azure Active Directory (Azure AD) - Azure AD is Microsoft's cloud directory and identity management service.
 Azure AD includes a full suite of identity management capabilities.
 Azure AD is a prerequisite for Microsoft Intune mobile device management including Conditional Access
 * Microsoft Account - A Microsoft Account is an email address issued by or linked to a Microsoft authentication service.
 A Microsoft Account is a public version of an Azure Active Directory account.
 If this account is disabled certain features such as Windows Store cannot function.

-Table 117 Identity Providers Design Decisions for all agencies and implementation types.
+Identity Providers Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---